An Advanced At-Home Exercise Program:

 Overall, however, I prefer Beachbody for its rigor and its coherent program flow.
 Other apps I haven’t tried but am intrigued by include Peleton (which people rave about for its non-bike programs), FitBod, Alo Moves, NEOU, Obe, and many more.

 Also, consider looking locally.
 There are countless fabulous fitness instructors who are running their own online classes through Zoom, Instagram, and other platforms.
-In Boston, I adore Angela at Sweat Remix and Renvil and Matt at Reps Studios.
+In Boston, I adore Angela at Sweat Remix.
 Ultimately, as long as you’re moving and avoiding injury, that’s all that matters!

 Reviews of Different Beachbody Programs: